+Insects in fruit trees cause a lot of concern for gardeners.
 Almost every week, one of our Grow Great Fruit members gets in touch saying something along the lines of “help, there’s a bug on my fruit tree!”

-We use one key factor as our guide to how we respond to any insects in the orchard – do we have evidence that they’re damaging either the fruit or the trees?
+We use one key factor as our guide to how we respond to any insects in the orchard.
+Do we have evidence that they’re damaging either the fruit or the trees?